dschepens/MDPI-Crystals/README.md

 ### Step 5

 All lists that contain coordinates of all overlapping squares are then combined to a single list.
-Notice that there are overlapping squares in second pair that were also present in the first pair, those squares are not duplicated in the final list.
+Notice that there are overlapping squares in second pair that were also present in the first pair, however, those squares are not duplicated in the final list.

 ### Step 6